0xB0oMa/aws-cloud-security-journey/AWS-Cloud-Security-Foundations/Encrypting-Data-at-Rest-by-Using-AWS-KMS.md

-# Lab 5.1: Encrypting Data at Rest by Using AWS KMS
+# Encrypting Data at Rest by Using AWS KMS

 ---